Elena Velez

-Elena Velez is an American fashion designer and creative from Milwaukee, Wisconsin, based in New York City.
-Her work is known for its synthesis of metalsmith and high fashion and has been featured in the V&A Museum and Barbican Centre.
-Velez was a semi-finalist for the 2024 LVMH prize and the CFDA's 2022 Emerging Designer of the Year.
+Elena Velez (born September 10, 1994) is an American Avant-garde fashion designer and creative from Milwaukee, Wisconsin, based in New York City.
+Her work is known for its synthesis of metalsmith and high fashion and has been featured at the Rockefeller Center, V&A Museum and the London Barbican.
+Velez was a semi-finalist for the 2024 LVMH prize and named the CFDA's 2022 Emerging Designer of the Year.
+In 2025 Velez designed the costumes for The National Ballet of Canada.

-Described by Vogue as "explosive and aggressive", Velez's work has been inspired by the craftsmanship of the American Rust Belt as well as reactionary aesthetics.
-Themes in her work include deconstruction, "apocalyptic anti-heroines", and alternative construction methods, which include salvaged materials.
-Velez coins her visual identity as "aggressively delicate" and anti-fragile.
+Described by Vogue as "explosive and aggressive", Velez's work has been inspired by the craftsmanship of the American Rust Belt as well as reactionary, counter-cultural aesthetics.
+Themes in her work include deconstruction, "anti-heroines", and alternative construction methods, which include salvaged materials.
+Velez coins her visual identity as "aggressively delicate" and "anti-fragile", frequently asserting the urgency of "transgressive art".

 Early life and education

-Of Puerto Rican heritage but raised in Milwaukee, Wisconsin, Velez claims in recent interviews that the "industrial" nature of her "nontraditional upbringing" as the only child to a single mother who is a ship's captain on the Great Lakes influenced her current artistic identity, which she says draws heavily on "the relationship between femininity and force".
+Of Puerto Rican heritage and raised in Milwaukee, Wisconsin, Velez claims in recent interviews that the "industrial" nature of her "nontraditional upbringing" as the only child to a single mother who is a ship's captain on the Great Lakes influenced her current artistic identity, which she says draws heavily on "the relationship between femininity and force".
 With a beginning interest in design from early childhood, the first documentation of her developments appear in local TV news as a teenager in 2010.
-In 2023 Velez was profiled in the New York Times detailing her difficulties in growing a brand without private wealth or industry connections.
+In 2023 Velez was profiled in The New York Times detailing her difficulties in growing a brand without private wealth or industry connections.

 Velez studied at Parsons Paris from 2013 to 2015 and graduated from Parsons School of Design in 2018 with a BFA in fashion design and minor in creative entrepreneurship.
 Additionally in 2020 she received a Graduate Diploma in fashion design from Central Saint Martins in London.
 Her BFA thesis collection was shown at VFILES Season 10 Runway, and London Fashion Week, as a guest of the Swedish Fashion Council.

 Career

 In 2019 Velez's work was exhibited as a Teen Vogue 2019 Generation Next designer curated by Editor in Chief of Vogue Anna Wintour.
 Her work has received coverage in Business of Fashion, Women's Wear Daily, WGSN, and other publications.

 In February, 2021, Elena Velez Industries Inc. was founded with investment support from venture capital firms Gener8tor, and CSA Partners.

-Velez has dressed celebrities including Taylor Swift, Solange Knowles, Ethel Cain, Julia Fox, Charli XCX, Eartheater, Doja Cat, Grimes, Anna Delvey, Teyana Taylor, Tinashe, Jenna Ortega, and others.
+Velez has dressed celebrities including Courtney Love, Ye, Taylor Swift, John Kiriakou, Angela Nikolau & Ivan Beerkus, Solange Knowles, Ethel Cain, Julia Fox, Charli XCX, Eartheater, Doja Cat, Grimes, Anna Delvey, Teyana Taylor, Tinashe, Jenna Ortega, and others.

 In 2022, Velez won American Emerging Designer of the Year at the CFDA Fashion Awards.
 In March 2023, she was inducted as a member of the Council of Fashion Designers of America.

 Velez attended the 2023 Met Gala as a guest of Balenciaga.
 For the occasion, she created a crackle medium screen print ink-gown for the artist Sasha Gordon as a nod to Gordon's painting career.